 - Minimum Valuable Solution: Add a text box to a Behavioral Trigger Content Block configuration menu to add our custom tracking.
 The Content Block should apply the provided tracking query to each link.
 AMPScript support included.

 - Solution Deluxe: On top of the above solution, Marketing Cloud should consider the Parameter Management to allow for a mix of global UTM's from Web Analytics Connector and local from the new text box in Behavioral Trigger Content Block configuration.

-There is, however, area for an easy improvement on that idea to make it much more flexible and ready for real-world scenarios.
+There is, however, an area for an easy improvement on that idea to make it much more flexible and ready for real-world scenarios.
 Salesforce can do it with two solutions:

 Just as there are Custom Attributes for the Product Catalog, it would be great to have a similar option on the cart itself.
-Product Catalog ones are global - shared for all Customers interested in selected product.
+Product Catalog ones are global - shared for all Customers interested in selected products.
 There is a need for something more unique and customer-specific.